SeanHank/AtomZero/doc/Mod_Development_Guide.md

 | TOFU trust confirmation dialog | Not implemented | Auto-trust on first load, no user confirmation dialog is shown |
 | Path case normalization | Not implemented | Always use lowercase naming |
 | Static scanning for dangerous APIs | Not implemented | Without a sandbox, static scanning can be bypassed |

----

-**End of Document**

-> This document is based on the [AtomZero Technical Design Document v2026.6.30](./ModLoader_Technical_Design.md).
-If the technical design document is updated, this guide will be revised in sync.
-If any discrepancy is found between this document and actual behavior, the technical design document prevails.